toji/toji.dev/webgpu-best-practices/webgl-performance-comparison.md

 Conversely, if a depth/stencil buffer is used in WebGL ensure that you are passing an equivalent WebGPU depth/stencil texture to the appropriate render passes.

 Unfortunately the [WebGL spec is unclear on exactly what format of depth/stencil buffer will be allocated](https://registry.khronos.org/webgl/specs/latest/1.0/#WEBGLCONTEXTATTRIBUTES), it merely says that any depth buffer will be at least 16 bits and any stencil buffer will be at least 8 bits.
+You can query the exact precision by calling `gl.getParamter(gl.DEPTH_BITS)` and `gl.getParamter(gl.STENCIL_BITS)`.
 In Chrome, at least, this is very likely to be a [ `GL_DEPTH24_STENCIL8_OES`](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/platform/graphics/gpu/drawing_buffer.cc;drc=8ee9326b165ffd2d2575df34b054b435f0253871;l=1320) renderbuffer (even if stencil wasn't explicitly requested, as a compatibility workaround.)

 The equivalent [WebGPU depth/stencil format](https://gpuweb.github.io/gpuweb/#depth-formats) would be a `'depth24plus-stencil8'` texture, though you can use a `'depth24plus'` texture if no stencil is required and `'stencil8'` if no depth is required.

 Regardless of the format used, don't enable depth or stencil operations in your WebGPU render passes if the WebGL context does not explicitly enable the same.